Pylons/pyramid/docs/narr/router.rst

    argument passed to the Configurator constructor was ``None``, a default root factory is used to generate a root object.

 #.
-The :mod:`repoze.bfg` router calls a "traverser" function with the
+The :mod:`pyramid` router calls a "traverser" function with the
    root object and the request.
 The traverser function attempts to traverse the root object (using any existing ``__getitem__`` on the root object and subobjects) to find a :term:`context`.
 If the root